AshtonIzmev/covid-19-pandemic-simulation/README.md

   --nrun NRUN           Number of simulations --random-seed RANDOM_SEED
                         Random seed
-  --nind N_INDIVIDUALS  Number of individuals
+  --ncpu NUM_CPU        Number of cpus to use (-1 is all but one) --nind N_INDIVIDUALS  Number of individuals
   --nday N_DAYS         Number of days
   --sto-house NB_STORE_PER_HOUSE